helidon-io/helidon/docs/mp/openapi/openapi.md

 The output describes not only then endpoints from `GreetResource` but also one contributed by the `SimpleAPIModelReader`.

-Full example is available [in our official repository][complete-openapi-example]
+Full example is available [in our official repository][complete-openapi]

 ## Additional Information